EduardoRebollar/Restoration-Collaboration/README.md

 # Restoration-Collaboration
-This is a website for a fake company.
+This is an unfinished website for a made-up company.